top of page

 Jeffrey L. Edleson, Ph.D., is a Distinguished Professor of the Graduate School and Harry & Riva Specht Chair Emeritus in Publicly Supported Social Services in the School of Social Welfare at the University of California, Berkeley.
 He served as Dean of Berkeley Social Welfare from August 1, 2012, to September 1, 2019.
 He is also Professor Emeritus at the University of Minnesota School of Social Work and was the founding director of the Minnesota Center Against Violence and Abuse.

 Edleson is one of the world's leading authorities on children exposed to domestic violence and has published over 130 articles and 12 books on domestic violence, groupwork, and program evaluation.
 He has been cited thousands of times with high impact, see his Google Scholar homepage.
 Many of his published articles may be found on his Academia.edu page.
-He was named one of the dozen highest impact scholars in social work in a 2016 study by Hodge, Kremer & Vaughn published in Research on Social Work Practice.
+He is one of the top five scholars globally in the study of domestic violence

 IN THE NEWS